Kodular/Documentation/docs/components/monetization/advertising/google-ad-manager-app-open.md

 ## Overview

 A non-visible component that displays app open ads from multiple advertisers and mediation partners.
 App Open ads are full-screen ads that display when users bring an app to the foreground.
-They are typically used to display ads when a user returns to your app after leaving it, such as returning from the home screen or another app.
+They're typically used to display ads when a user returns to your app after leaving it, such as returning from the home screen or another app.

 ??? example "Permissions"
     * [com.google.android.gms.permission.AD_ID](https://developer.android.com/reference/android/Manifest.permission.html#com.google.android.gms.permission.AD_ID)